crweiner/hacktoberfest-swag-list/CONTRIBUTING.md

 1. Be sure you are looking to add something of substance to this project, not just spam PRs.
 PRs must meet the [Hacktoberfest Quality Standards](https://hacktoberfest.digitalocean.com/resources/qualitystandards)
 2. Please be available to make changes within 48 hours when requested to do so.
 If you don't, then your PR may be closed.
 3. Please fix all issues flagged by the bots, including CodeClimate, GH Actions, Netlify, CircleCI or any others as soon as possible, ideally right away.
-4. A company must have publically posted about their swag.
-You should include a link back to the origional blog post, tweet, GitHub issue, etc. where the swag can be verified.
+4. A company must have publicly posted about their swag.
+You should include a link back to the original blog post, tweet, GitHub issue, etc. where the swag can be verified.
 5. If adding a new company to the swag list, follow the formatting below:

 ## How to format your contribution